The 11 Best Hybrid Bikes Under $1000 for Men & Women

 Browse the best pedals for hybrid bikes.

-The gear selection that your next bike will offer is important.
-For example, you will need more gears to ride uphill if you live in a hilly area.
+The gear selection on your next bike is important.
+For example, if you live in a hilly area, you will need more gears to ride uphill.
 On the other hand, a bike with fixed gear is suitable for flats and riding around your neighborhood or city.

 Depending on the application and the type of terrain for which the bike is designed, hybrid bikes under $1000 are equipped with different gears.